BritishGeologicalSurvey/ash-model-plotting/README.md

 Create an 'environment' and install Iris and other Python packages:

 ```
-conda create -y -c conda-forge -n ash-model-plotting iris iris-sample-data ipython numpy matplotlib
+conda create -y -c conda-forge -n ash_model_plotting iris iris-sample-data ipython numpy matplotlib
 ```

 Activate the virtual environment:

 ```
-source activate ash-model-plotting
+source activate ash_model_plotting
 ```

-The virtual environment isolates the Python packages used by ash-model-plotting from the rest of the system.
+The virtual environment isolates the Python packages used by ash_model_plotting from the rest of the system.
 This means that they will not interfere with each other.

 Deactivate the virtual environment: